 Every time I read someone’s blog online or visited a website, I always thought, “Wow, how did they make this site?”
 That thought then followed with, “Wish I could do that!”.
 So after LOTS of research, I finally gave it a try.
 Here’s my step by step guide (and mistakes) I made along the way.

 First and foremost I would like to say I am no blogging guru!
 I don’t know all the tips and tricks to make you the next Arianna Huffington and I’m surely not a monetizing wizard and I don’t claim to be (wish I was though).

 When did I start Life on the Loop?
 I started Life on the Loop in 2014.
 I was so new to blogging that I didn’t really know how to set up a blog on a host and have an official .com website.
 So I started with a free WordPress site and just wrote about my daily life.
 I blogged for a few months, and then I just felt like I was wasting my time.
 I didn’t have a specific goal in place or a real subject to write about.
 So I quit.

->

-> Restarting Life on the Loop: This time Life on the Loop is my full-time job (besides school).
-I feel that I’m ready to dedicate the time and effort to my site in order to learn the ins and outs of building a successful website.
+Restarting Life on the Loop: This time Life on the Loop is my full-time job (besides school).
+I feel that I’m ready to dedicate the time and effort to my site in order to learn the ins and outs of building a successful blog.
 You should see how many drafts I have :/ I have so many ideas and so much to write about, but so little time.

->

-> I currently use Dreamhost to host my site.
+I currently use Dreamhost to host my site.
 I pay $10.95 per month which works out best for me for two reasons. #1 I didn’t have to drop a bunch of cash at once! #2 If I decide to shut this whole thing down because A) I’m now rich and don’t want to lift a finger B) well… there is no B.